ArchangelX360/gradle-icon-generator-plugin/README.md

 - Default file pattern will be the suffix `Icons.java`
 - [validated with interviewer] Default icon field pattern will be "any field of type `String`"
 - Files that does not respect the file pattern will be ignored, never parsed

+### Decisions

+- Gradle incremental framework does not expose state of file changes, we have to maintain this state in one or more output files in order to fulfill the cleanup of deleted icons